 - Pour egg mixture into prebaked pie crust.

 - Reduce oven to 350 f.
-Bake quiche about 45 minutes or until a knife inserted in the center comes out clean.
+Bake quiche about 45 to 55 minutes or until a knife inserted in the center comes out clean.

 - Use heavy cream for a more decadent quiche.